Table of Contents

 The categorization of job families is shifting away from a functional lens

 Related to the skill-based talent management movement is the recognition that critical skills, once mainly limited to certain professions or functions, are now used across job families.
-Skills related to analytics and statistics, applications of AI technologies, project management, collaboration and cross-functional working, and user and customer experience are now required by employees in many business functions.
+Skills related to analytics and statistics, AI applications, project management, collaboration and cross-functional work, and user and customer experience are now required of employees across many business functions.
 As a result, and enabled by the increasing deployment of talent marketplace and related technologies, skills are expanding across traditional organizational and functional lines.

 The growing use of AI

 The technological applications of artificial intelligence are growing as fast as the vendor community and companies can create them.
 AI is being used in HR to assess and capture skills data on employees (from resumes, employee profiles, performance reviews, course completions, and certifications), identify capability overlaps that can identify non-traditional career paths (e.g., financial analyst to data scientist), recommend relevant learning and development (project, assignment, coursework) activities based on career aspirations, and identify mobility opportunities based on skills overlaps.
-In addition, job architecture upgrades include using AI to develop job descriptions, perform equity analyses, identify market valuation shifts, and design compensation structures.
+In addition, job architecture upgrades should consider the design of Human-AI workflows and incorporate AI to develop job descriptions, perform equity analyses, identify shifts in market valuation, and design compensation structures.

-These trends are gathering substantial steam and, as a result, offer opportunities for job architecture upgrades that increase effectiveness and integration with other HR disciplines and practice areas, including recruiting, career development, workforce planning, and learning and development.
+These trends are gaining substantial steam and, as a result, offer opportunities to upgrade job architecture to increase effectiveness and integration with other HR disciplines and practice areas, including recruiting, career development, workforce planning, and learning and development.

 Skills-based job architecture upgrades: capabilities and advantages